velykyi-pavlo/JavaExternal_06_03_2018/README.md

 Starting with element A1,1 and moving clockwise, output all its elements in a spiral: the first line, the last column, the last line in reverse order, the first column in reverse order, the remaining elements of the second row, etc .; The last element of the matrix is derived.
+# Task4
+In a one-dimensional array, first positive then negative for O(n).